Advanced workflow for users requiring more control.

 flutter pub get

-Note: The FlutterFlow team are always updating their platform, so the exact dependencies that you will need to update may differ.
+Note: The FlutterFlow team is always updating their platform, so the exact dependencies that you will need to update may differ.

 lib/powersync/powersync.dart